From Spitfire to B-52 Bomber. An exciting experience in Northern Territory Aviation Heritage

 The Australian Aviation Heritage Centre

 is one of the major aviation museums in Australia, and one of the top 10 things to do in Darwin.
-Trip Advisor rates the Museum as fifth on their list of things to do, and Lonely Planet rates it as seventh on their list.
+Trip Advisor rates the Museum as second on their list of things to do, and Lonely Planet rates it as seventh on their list.

 The main display is a massive B-52 bomber is on permanent loan from the United States Air Force and is one of only two on public display in the world outside the USA.